Professor Leonard Brillson

-Scientist/Author - A sole author textbook entitled Surfaces and Interfaces of Electronic Materials (Wiley-VCH, Weinheim, 2010) plus 1 monograph, 2 books edited, 2 patents, over 50 invited review and survey articles and over 300 technical publications in solid-state physics, microelectronics, surface science, and materials science.
+Scientist/Author - Two sole author textbooks: Surfaces and Interfaces of Electronic Materials (Wiley-VCH, Weinheim, 2010) and An Essential Guide to Electronic Material Surfaces and Interfaces (Wiley, Hoboken, 2016) plus 1 monograph, 2 books edited, 2 patents, 57 invited review and survey articles and over 350 technical publications in solid-state physics, microelectronics, surface science, and materials science.

 Scientist /Educator - The Ohio University: Professor of Electrical & Computer Engineering & Physics, Center for Materials Research Scholar (1996 - present); Xerox Webster Research Center: Staff Member (1972-79), Senior Scientist / Senior Member of Technical Research Staff (1979-85); Visiting Professor, Tel Aviv University, Israel (1984); Adjunct Professor, University of Pennsylvania (1984-85); Principal Scientist, Xerox Corporation (1985-88); Principal Investigator, Synchrotron Radiation Center, University of Wisconsin (1980-1996); Postdoctoral Research Supervisor (1980-present).